Is Free Ear Syringing Available on the NHS?

 When did the NHS stop offering Ear Syringing & Wax Removal?

 While there is no set date on which the NHS stopped offering free ear wax removal entirely, in September 2020 the Minister of State at the Department of Health and Social Care Edward Argar announced that ear wax removal is “no longer one of the core services GPs are obliged to provide” and was declared an enhanced service.
-This led to the decision to stop the funding for free ear wax removal on the NHS.

 Why did the NHS stop offering free ear wax removal?